 Site-level (top-down) information on leakage locations and volumes

 We can locate and quantify leakages on large industrial areas the most effective way available.
-The results are valuable for maintenance prioritization and to help you improve emission reporting.
+The results are valuable for maintenance prioritization and to help you improve emission reporting according to for example OGMP 2.0 guidelines, EN17628:2022 standard.
 Each detected and fixed leak means savings in process costs in long term.

 Our approach to measurements